 Under the guidance of internal policies from China’s central bank, however, the number of branches that dare to remain flexible is diminishing.
 In most cases, the legal representative is now required to come to visit the local branch in person.

 Who to appoint as legal representative?

 - Where the Chinese business has a (senior) general manager, his or her appointment could be a good alternative.
-If not, then appointing a local staff member as the legal representative would be a practical solution but could put operational control in jeopardy.
-By giving such employee the “keys to the castle”, a company will take risks that normally would be deemed unacceptable.
+If not, then appointing a local staff member as the legal representative would be a practical solution, but could put operational control in jeopardy.
+By giving such an employee the “keys to the castle”, a company will take risks that normally would be deemed unacceptable.

 - The concept of a “legal representative for hire” – e.g. appointing a third-party service provider in this position, is rare in China.
 First, a company cannot be appointed in this position; it must be a natural person.
 Second, the legal representative potentially bears administrative and even criminal liabilities in relation to the company’s operations, which for an outsider is generally not acceptable (especially for one that lives and works in China).

 China is always changing, and the current trend aims towards stricter compliance.
 This noticeably translates into stricter processes, including those in relation to the opening of corporate bank accounts.
 Unfortunately, this presents foreign investors with new difficulties on how to arrange matters safely but efficiently.
 This is why foreign investors are recommended to plan ahead and seek appropriate advice from a service provider with the right level of experience.

 Acclime China supports international investors on company set-up and provides administration services to Chinese subsidiaries of foreign companies, including accounting/tax filing, custodial services, payroll, and banking/treasury support.
 Acclime China cooperates closely with R&P China Lawyers, a leading Chinese law firm that supports international business in China.
 For more information on how Acclime China can help to manage, control and develop your business in China, please contact Maarten Roos at email@example.com.